 About Me

-For those of you who don’t know about ALS, it’s a neurodegenerative disease that affects the nerve cells in the brain and spinal cord, which eventually leads to muscle paralysis.
+In 2018, I ran the Boston Marathon for Team Challenge ALS.
+ALS is a neurodegenerative disease that affects the nerve cells in the brain and spinal cord, which eventually leads to muscle paralysis.
 The disease is always fatal.
 There is no known cure and people with ALS live an average of 2-5 years after diagnosis.

 Although awareness of the ALS Association and advancements in research have come a long way since 2007, we’re far from finished.

-A few years ago, I started running as a way to challenge myself and push my body to see what it was capable of.
-Even with injuries slowing me down and testing my strength along the way, I’ve successfully completed a few 5ks, 10ks, and two half marathons.
+A decade ago, I started running as a way to challenge myself and push my body to see what it was capable of.
+Even with injuries slowing me down and testing my strength along the way, I set my sights on 26.2.

-I set my sights on the full 26.2 and conquered it after months of hard work and training.
-This race pushed me and challenged me in ways I never thought possible.
-But my grandmother was always one of my biggest supporters and was constantly telling me that I could accomplish anything I set my mind to…this was for her and she was with me every step of the way!
+Marathons push and challenge me in ways I never thought possible, but my grandmother was always one of my biggest supporters and was constantly telling me that I could accomplish anything I set my mind to.
+My first marathon, and every one after will always be for her.

 – Alexis